relationships &

 Start with active listening: focus fully on the speaker without planning your response.
 Practice summarizing what they've said to ensure you understand.
 You can also use tools like journaling to reflect on past conversations and identify areas for improvement.

 Healthy communication includes active listening, expressing feelings clearly, showing empathy, and resolving conflicts respectfully.
-Partners or friends should feel heard, respected, and supported.
+Partners or friends should feel heard, respeccted, and supported.

 Approach difficult conversations with empathy and preparation.
 Use "I" statements to express your feelings without blaming, and set a neutral time and place for the discussion.
 Remember to focus on solutions, not just problems.